 16. Solar Powered Charging Bank

-Whether your hiker opts for short day hikes or long multi-day hikes, we guarantee you can find something for them.
-Some of our favorite items include the sleeping pad and the peak design camera clip.
-Continue reading to see the rest of this great list of gifts for hikers!
+Whether your hiker opts for short day hikes or long multi-day hikes, we guarantee you will be able to find something for them in this next section.

-This self-inflating and ultra-lightweight sleeping pad is designed for both car camping or backcountry camping.
-The 2.0in pad carries a robust 6.0R value to ensure warmth when sleeping outdoors under the stars.
+This self inflating and ultra lightweight sleeping pad is designed for both car or backcountry camping.
+The 2.0″ pad carries a robust 6.0R value to ensure warmth when sleeping outdoors in the elements.
 The compressible foam core and WingLock valve maximizes airflow for easier inflation and deflation when you hiker is on the go.
 Therm-a-Rest products also carry a limited lifetime replacement.

 Black Diamond is a well known company in the outdoor gear world, especially climbing gear.
 This is why their trekking poles are extremely popular.
 Black Diamond poles are durable and will help provide extra stability for any hiker’s adventure.
 Trekking poles have been proven to protect the knees, especially when hiking downhill.
 The EVA foam grip extension and nylon woven strap both provide an added layer of comfort.
-The poles also come with 4 season flex tips for multi-season hiking.
+We love how Black Diamond poles come with 4 season flex tips for multi-season hiking.

 19. Coleman Camp Stove

-This is our top recommendation for a permanent camp stove set up.
+This Coleman Camp Stove is our top recommendation for a portable stove set up.
 While the Jetboil (later on this list) is wonderful for longer hiking trips, this stove is perfection for your everyday campsite.
 The push button ignition makes cooking a breeze and we absolutely love the wind-blocking panels.
 The two-burner system sold it for us because we can finally cook two things at once!

-This lightweight and compact hammock is amazing because you can take it anywhere.
-The parachute nylon material is extremely durable and we love being able to pack it back up in the small carrying bag.
+This lightweight and compact hammock by ENO is amazing because you can literally take it anywhere.
+The parachute nylon material is extremely durable and we love being able to pack the hammock back up in the small carrying bag.
 Set it up at a campsite, on a hike or anywhere you want to enjoy the views.
 Great news for those who love a bargain, ENO just brought out a new version so you can seriously save some money on this older version.

-No one wants a visit from a bear in the middle of the night so give the your hiker the gift of sealed food.
-Approved by the NPS and several other agencies, this durable bear canister will properly store food in areas with active bear activity.
-Bear Vault is certified to withstand over one hour with non-sop grizzly actions.
-There are several different sizes available depending on your hikers needs.
+No hiker wants a visit from a bear in the middle of the night so give the your hiker the gift of sealed food.
+Approved by the National Park Service, this durable bear canister will help to properly store food in areas with active bear activity.
+Bear Vault is certified to withstand over one hour of non-stop grizzly action.
+You can shop different sizes depending on your hikers needs.

 22. National Park Pass

-Does the hiker in your life love the National Parks?
-Then give them the gift of free entry to the parks for an entire year!
-At only $80, this is a bargain if you consider entry into each park is around $30.
+Does the hiker in your life love the national parks?
+Then give them the gift of free park entry for an entire year.
+At only $80, this pass is a bargain if you consider entry into each park is around $30.
 After visiting just three parks, an America the beautiful pass will have already paid for itself.

 Does your hiker like to use a camera during their hikes?
-This capture clip by Peak Design will allow them to easily clip and unclip their camera from a backpack strap.
-We love the flexibility of this clip because it is extremely well designed and allows us to free up our hands during a hike.
+This capture clip by Peak Design will allow your hiker to easily clip and unclip their camera from a backpack strap when on the go.
+We love the flexibility this clip gives us during any hike because it is extremely well designed and allows us to free up our hands.

-Last but not least, this extensive list of gifts for hikers had to include some luxurious options.
+Last but not least, this extensive list featuring the best gift for hikers had to include some luxurious options.
 Whether shopping for yourself or shopping for the hiker in your life, there is something for everyone included below.

 27. Jetboil Flash Stove

-Mark purchased this watch half way through 2020 and it’s still one of his favorite items to date.
-He uses it for workouts, runs, swims and even golf!
-The Venu can monitor his distances, times, heart rate, breathing, workouts and so much more.
-We can guarantee this will be a well loved gift for any active hiking lifestyle.
+Mark bought this watch half way through 2020 and it’s still one of his favorite items to date.
+He uses it for workouts, runs, swims and even golf.
+The Venu monitors his distances, times, heart rates, breathing, workouts and so much more.
+We guarantee this will be a well loved gift for any active hiking lifestyle.
 Be sure to shop both mens and womens styles depending on your needs (rose gold model with tan band pictured).

-Yeti leads the way as one of the best cooler brands in the market.
-The dryhyde shell is made out of high-density fabric, is waterproof, resists punctures and provides protection against UV rays.
-We like this smaller cooler because it can be taken pretty much anywhere.
+YETI leads the way as one of the best cooler brands on the market.
+The DryHide shell is made from high density fabric so this cooler is waterproof, resists punctures and provides protection against UV rays.
+We like the small size of this cooler because it can be taken pretty much anywhere.
 The handle and shoulder strap make it the perfect get up and go option.

 Stocking Stuffer Gifts For Hikers